dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 }
 ```

 The inline assembly syntax will be explained in one of the appendices chapter: [C Language Info](../99_Appendices/C_Language_Info.md).
-The `mov` into a register her is hidden, by the lable `"r"` in front of the variable `cr3_value`, this label indicate that the variable value should be put into a register.
+The `mov` into a register here is hidden, by the label `"r"` in front of the variable `cr3_value`, this label indicates that the variable value should be put into a register.

-The bits that we need to set in order to have paging enabled in long mode are in order the: `PAE` Page Address Extension, bit number 5 in CR4, the `LME` Long Mode Enable Bit (Bit 8 in EFER, and has to be loaded with the `rdmsr`/`wrmsr` instructions), and finally the `PG` Paging bit number 31 in `cr0`.
+The bits that we need to set to have paging enabled in long mode are, in order, the: `PAE` Page Address Extension, bit number 5 in CR4, the `LME` Long Mode Enable Bit (Bit 8 in EFER, and has to be loaded with the `rdmsr`/`wrmsr` instructions), and finally the `PG` Paging bit number 31 in `cr0`.

 Every time we need to change a value of a system register, `cr*`, and similar we must always load the current value first and update it's content, otherwise we can run into troubles.
 And finally the Paging bit must be the last to be enabled.